- Understanding finance basics and concepts helps CMOs more effectively partner with CFOs and their teams

 - Collaboration.
 Develop a cadence for ongoing dialog and partnering on key business strategies and tactics in addition to the formal planning and budgeting processes.

-- CMO as general manager.
+- CMO as a general manager.
 To be a successful cross-functional team player, today’s CMO needs to be an effective general manager, balancing growth strategies, data analytics, process and P&L management

 Would some financial concept skills and training help you and your team’s effectiveness?